 Code for Deep ROC and Binary Chance ROC papers

-André Carrington
+André Carrington (recent changes are tracked)

 The code for the Deep ROC paper [1] and the Binary Chance ROC paper [2] is written in Python 3.8.
 It is object oriented with SimpleROC being a base class for FullROC, DeepROC and BayesianROC in turn as subclasses of each other sequentially (Figure 1).
 Each subclass offers additional functionality (Tables 1 and 2).